hilwinNorm/YokaiWatchWebsite_Comp/README.md

 └── README.md  # This file

 **Access**
 This is the first publicly accessible web version, available through any modern web browser.
-(Write IP address here later) You can also run this website locally just by downloading and opening any .html file (preferably index.html)
+You can also run this website locally just by downloading and opening any .html file (preferably index.html)

 **Future Roadmap**